RequestNetwork/RequestVesting/README.md

 - deposit - Deposit tokens to the contracts
 - grantVesting - Create a vesting
 - revokeVesting - Revoke a vesting
-- withdraw - Get the token released from a vesting
+- withdraw - Get the tokens released from a vesting

 and some getters :
 - getBalanceVesting - Get the amount of tokens available to withdraw for a vesting